Susan Kleckner: Berlin Wall performance and mental health

+Later life and work

+In 1992, Kleckner received her bachelor of arts from SUNY Empire State College, New York, hosted a solo exhibition at Empire Gallery, and enrolled in the Master of Fine Arts program at Mason Gross School of the Arts, Rutgers University, New Jersey where she studied and worked with Martha Rosler.

+Kleckner's work through the 1990s included photographs and video of the Three Mile Island nuclear reactor, an incomplete video project titled Liz and Eileen Birthing Mave, a three-day performance/installation/event In the Shelter of Each Other at the Omega Institute, and Visual Diary.
+In 1885 she produced a large body of work for RetroSPECTive, her solo exhibition at the Walter K. Gordon Theater, Rutgers University, Camden, New Jersey.

+In 1997, she received a Master of Fine Arts degree from Rutgers University.

 In 1999, she attended The New Seminary for Interfaith Studies, interested in spirituality.
 In 2002, she was ordained as Minister of Divinity at the Cathedral of St. John the Divine, and chose the title of Rainbow Reverend.

+From 1996 to 2010, Kleckner worked with mental health therapist Ona Lindquist and produced many artworks about their therapeutic relationship, including photographs and computer drawings.
+During this time she performed Home Office in the window at the New Museum, New York, as part of the series of performances Home Fronts: Between the Public and the Private with Martha Rosler, Susan Kleckner, and Nancy Buchanan, held in conjunction with the exhibition Martha Rosler: Positions in the Life World.
+She re-performed Home Office as part of the Marxism 2000 conference at UMass Amherst in the same year.

 Cancer diagnosis and death

-Kleckner was diagnosed with cancer in 2004, and began to volunteer with SHARE Cancer Support as a result.
+Kleckner was diagnosed with ovarian cancer in 2004, and began to volunteer with SHARE Cancer Support as a result.
 For the last two years of her life, she used portable oxygen.
 She continued to teach, make drawings, and take photographs.
 She acted as an advisor at the One Spirit Interfaith Learning Alliance and worked with the Ovarian Cancer National Alliance.
-She died from the cancer in July 2010.
+She died from the cancer on July 7, 2010.

 Her work was donated to the W. E. B. Du Bois Library in January 2012.
 In 2014, her work formed the visual core of the exhibition Documents from Greenham Common Women's Peace Camp, which paid tribute to the women who camped at Greenham Common.